Home Farm Early Years.

 As you can see the history Of Home Farm has been a rich one.
 Over the years Home Farm has evolved from an old farmhouse into a boutique-style country house hotel.
 The main building itself has been lovingly adapted into the style of a Devon longhouse.
-The interior has been beautifully restored and decorated to keep everything in character, the building itself still has that captivating wow factor for many new visitors from all over the world and brings many loyal longstanding customers back year after year.
+The interior has been beautifully restored and decorated to keep everything in character.
+As a result, the building itself still has that captivating wow factor for many new visitors from all over the world.
+We're delighted that it brings many loyal longstanding customers back year after year.

 We hope you’ll join us here and share the captivated splendour of this characteristic old building.